-Refractive Lens Exchange (RLE) is essentially cataract surgery, but exclusively for refractive purposes.
-Where cataract surgery is necessary to replace a cloudy lens which gives poor vision, in a refractive lens exchange procedure the same lens (which may not be defective) is removed and replaced by a specially designed lens to correct your prescription.
-RLE is often an appropriate alternative to laser eye surgery when the refractive error is too high or too complex to treat with the laser alone.
+Refractive Lens Exchange (usually abbreviated to RLE) is essentially cataract surgery, but exclusively for refractive purposes.
+Cataract surgery is necessary to replace a cloudy lens which has caused poor vision, whereas in a refractive lens exchange procedure the same lens (which may not be defective) is removed and replaced by a specially designed implant to correct your prescription.
+RLE is often an appropriate alternative to laser surgery when the refractive error is too high or too complex to treat with the laser alone.

 Exchange of the Natural Lens